-7.1 If staff are concerned about the welfare or safety of any child at our school they will record their concern on the agreed reporting form (Appendix 1).
+- 7.1 If staff are concerned about the welfare or safety of any child at our school they will record their concern on the agreed reporting form (Appendix 1).
 Any concerns should be passed to the DSL without delay.
-Concerns by DSL/Alternate DSL's and Supporting professionals are documented on CPOMS which is an electronically secure system.

-7.2 Any information recorded prior to this date or information from another setting has and will be kept in a separate named file, in a secure cabinet and not with the child's academic file.
+Concerns by DSL/Alternate DSL's and Supporting professionals are documented on CPOMS which is an electronically secure system. - 7.2 Any information recorded prior to this date or information from another setting has and will be kept in a separate named file, in a secure cabinet and not with the child's academic file.
 These files will be the responsibility of the DSL.
 Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential.
-The non electronic information will be referred to on CPOMS.

-7.3 Child protection information will only be kept in the file, or electronically on CPOMS and this database will be kept up to date.
-Each concern logged will include

-- a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.
+The non-electronic information will be referred to on CPOMS. - 7.3 Child protection information will only be kept electronically on CPOMS, and this database will be kept up to date.
+The school will only hold child Protection information on file when it's been shared with the school from another setting.
+Each concern logged will include - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.